awallien/bt_playground/binairo/README.md

 ## Installation and Usage
 <em>gcc</em> or equivalent must be installed on machine to compile C source files.
 Then, execute
 <em>make</em> to run the Makefile and compile the source and header files into an executable file.

+To input the binairo board, you would need to specify the dimension followed by the initial board.
+You can enter these information through standard input or as a file with the '-f' flag.
+See ``` data/valid/ ``` for example configuration files.